4/24/2025

 President and Chief Executive Officer, CACI International

 Yeah, sure.
 Look, the integration is going very, very well.
 The folks from Azure Summit are very much contributing to Spectral.
 Timeline, we're about six months into the integration.
 I could not be more pleased.
-They have brought incredible talent, technology and integration capabilities.
-You know, we're a highly acquisitive company and you'll always hear us say what a phenomenal group of folks, you know, whoever it is that we're bringing in.
-They have proven it from day one.
-And they've helped us collectively better address the challenges that we're going to be able to see in the -to-end comm area.
-A colorful match, fantastic, ongoing technical exchanges and their commitment to the mission could not be better.
+They have brought incredible talent, technology, and integration capabilities.
+We're a highly acquisitive company, and you'll always hear us say what a phenomenal group of folks, whoever it is that we're bringing in.
+They have proven it from day one, and they've helped us collectively better address the challenges that we're going to be able to see in the Indo-PACOM area.
+Cultural match, fantastic.
+Ongoing technical exchanges and their commitment to the mission could not be better.
 From a program side, you know, based on that, we've aligned both programs under a blended leadership team where we can provide the best concepts to our customers on getting capability to the field quickly.
-We are moving even faster in developing and deploying next generation shipboard signals.
-What makes the combination to me, Sheila, a real win is the win for our U.S. Navy customer.
-The fact that both companies have a similar view to open architecture, agile software development, and we know how to be flexible and deliver a world-class system.
-So we're accelerating the use of open systems now.
-We've got a C, Inc. F program in Spectral running side by side, yet staggered.
-We're going to bring plug and play capabilities and what's most important and a non-proprietary non-licensed model, which was to us as far superior to a licensing model where updates are based on the vendor's business case.
-We actually believe our national security customers should own the software and lay out when they want those requirements.
-That's what agile gives and both teams are doing an extremely fantastic job.
+We are moving even faster in developing and deploying next-generation shipboard signals.
+What makes the combination, to me, Sheila, a real win is the win for our U.S. Navy customer is the fact that both companies have a similar view to open architecture, agile software development, and we know how to be flexible and deliver a world-class system.
+So we're accelerating the use of open systems now We've got C Inc F program and spectral running side by side yet staggered.
+We're going to bring plug and play capabilities.
+And what's most important in a non proprietary non licensed model, which was to us as far superior to a licensing model where updates are based on the vendors business case, we actually believe our national security customers should own the software and layout when they want those requirements.
+That's what agile gives and both teams are doing extremely fantastic job.

 speaker